 NOTE 2: This can correspond to devices doing tethering, or to devices deployed for specific corporate purposes.

+If the OS, user or applications overrides the operator-provided DNS settings, the DNS resolvers or servers in the third party may take the source IP address of the DNS request as the location information of UE, which may correspond to the local/remote PSA UPF or other entities (e.g. a NAT server) on the N6 interface.
 These limitations and informative guidelines shall be captured to cover scenarios where the OS, user or applications may override the operator-provided URSP or DNS settings.
 The guidelines should assume no restriction on the OS, user or application.

 9.1.2 Conclusions for Key Issue #1: Distributed Anchors